 'Grace Jones: Bloodlight and Bami': Film Review | TIFF 2017

-Documentary maker Sophie Fiennes follows veteran art-pop diva Grace Jones around the globe in this Toronto opening night premiere.
+Documentary maker Sophie Fiennes follows veteran art-pop diva Grace Jones around the globe in this TIFF opening-night premiere.

 Now that Prince and David Bowie have departed this mortal plane, is there anyone left who still embodies that electrifying notion of star as otherworldly androgynous superfreak?
 Perhaps only Grace Jones, art-rock glamazon supreme, has the requisite reserves of impenetrable mystique and old-school majesty.
 British director Sophie Fiennes certainly finds Jones a spellbinding subject in Bloodlight and Bami, securing intimate access to the veteran diva over several years without ever quite managing to spill her secrets.

 Best known for her two collaborative documentaries with philosopher Slavoj Zizek, The Pervert’s Guide to Cinema (2006) and The Pervert’s Guide to Ideology (2012), Fiennes takes a less discursive and more impressionistic approach in Bloodlight and Bami.
 Little is explained in the film, not even the title, which derives from Jamaican slang for the red light in recording studios and a local type of flatbread.
 Opting for a fly-on-the-wall travelogue approach punctuated by lavishly staged musical numbers, Fiennes rejects rock-doc conventions like talking heads, archive footage and linear narrative.
 Which is commendably bold on one level, but may leave some viewers scratching their heads and craving a little more context.